MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-organization-ownership.md

 ---
-title: Change the organization owner in Azure DevOps
+title: Change the owner of an organization
+titleSuffix: Azure DevOps
+ms.custom: seodec18
-description: Learn how to assign a different user as the owner for your organization, and learn what permissions are required to make updates in Azure DevOps. ms.prod: devops ms.technology: devops-accounts ms.assetid: ec935536-6a5e-4b62-adf2-4207a70440bd
+description: Learn how to assign a different user as the owner for your organization, and what permissions are required to make updates ms.prod: devops ms.technology: devops-accounts ms.assetid: ec935536-6a5e-4b62-adf2-4207a70440bd